Last updated October, 2019.

-My advice is no, and here's why: music usually gives rise to thoughts and emotions associated with it ("I love that song!").
+The answer is no, and here's why: music usually gives rise to thoughts and emotions associated with it ("I love that song!"
+"I'm not a fan of this song."
+"I hate that song!").
 Your anchor should be something neutral to avoid that happening.
 Even if it's a mantra, the mantra should be something meaningless and simple - that's why the most commonly used mantra is the sound "om/aum."

 Notice and return, over and over.
 And then go listen to your music mindfully!